European Parliament | 2022

 There are more elaborate definitions of risk than those just mentioned.
 An example from specialist literature is ‘uncertainty about and severity of the events and consequences (or outcomes) of an activity with respect to something that humans value’ (Aven et al., 2009).
-This combines two distinct aspects that are often taken as criteria for estimating the seriousness of a risk: probability and impact.
+This combines two distinct aspects often taken as criteria for estimating the seriousness of a risk: probability and impact.
 Understanding risk also involves understanding uncertainty, which may be defined as a situation in which something is not known, is in doubt or is dependent on chance.

-- Is a zero risk policy a legitimate goal?
+- Is a zero-risk policy a legitimate goal?

 - What combinations of risks from different sectors are particularly dangerous (risk aggregation)?
 How can such aggregated risks be addressed in a multidisciplinary manner?

 - Where is there a possibility that action to reduce one identified risk could lead to an increase of another risk (trade-offs)?